Participatory Politics Foundation: AskThem.io

-In June 2018, David Moore posted on the Participatory Politics Foundation blog that AskThem.io's website will be disabled until further notice.
-With the upcoming 2020 election, Moore is asking for volunteers to redesign the companies website with the intent increase "public accountability".
+In June 2018, David Moore posted on the Participatory Politics Foundation blog that AskThem.io's website would be disabled until further notice.
+Moore asked for volunteers to redesign the website with the intent increase "public accountability."

-Councilmatic
+Councilmatic (2015-2017)

 Created by both the Participatory Politics Foundation and a civic tech company DataMade, Councilmatic is a website that provides its users up to date with information about their city council.
 Currently, Councilmatic is relaying government information from New York City, Los Angeles, Chicago, and Philadelphia.
 It is an open-data community resource that can publish data from city-legislations, elected officials, committees and more.
-The company directly states, "Coordinated by non-profit PPF, this program works to "close the feedback loop" with local elected officials".
+The organization says the program works with PFF to close the feedback loop with local elected officials.